apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 ---------------
 ## Overview

-In this blog post, we will discuss the paper "Grounding Language Models to Images for Multimodal Generation".
+In this blog post, we will discuss the paper "Grounding Language Models to Images for Multimodal Generation" [[4]](#fromage).
 The paper proposes a method to ground pretrained text-only language models to the visual domain, enabling them to process and generate arbitrarily interleaved image-and-text data.

 The goal of this blog post is: